How to write a Scheme interpreter

 - if we encounter an open parenthesis, we construct a list, recursively call

-and add the expressions to the list until we find the corresponding closing parenthesis.
+readand add the expressions to the list until we find the corresponding closing parenthesis.

-, we can call it repeatedly, for each expressions yielded from
+Now that we have read, we can call it repeatedly, for each expressions yielded from

-, we feed it to eval
+read, we feed it to eval for evaluation.

 Expanding